 What’s so special about this sauce?

 The secret to the flavor of this crawfish sauce is the succulent Louisiana crawfish tails and the dry sherry.
 The Louisiana crawfish tails have some “fat” that adds a sweet depth of flavor and the sherry imparts a warm, mellow background flavor.
 Don’t think that this Crawfish Cream Sauce is reserved just for crawfish dishes.
 It’s common to find a nice fried catfish or trout covered in some sort of crawfish sauce at restaurants serving Cajun and Creole dishes.
 This crawfish sauce is so versatile that you’ll find all sorts of ways to use it.
 Try dropping in some fettuccine or your other favorite pasta and you have an entre.
-If you serve it this way, consider increasing the amount of crawfish tails you use.
+If you serve it this way, consider increasing the number of crawfish tails you use.

 Other Ingredients